-This recollection is from a person who has been wearing out turntables, CD players, DAT machines and Hard Drives ever since.
+Arlin Godwin has been wearing out turntables, CD players, DAT machines, and Hard Drives for his entire life.

-"There was always music in the house when I was growing up because my Mother loved Beethoven, Tchaikovsky, and Mozart.
+"There was always music in the house when I was growing up because my Mother loved the classics.
 And so do I. A lot," Arlin says.
 "But later I discovered The Beatles, Miles Davis, Elton John, Lindsey Buckingham, Prince, and Trent Reznor.
 They influenced me at least as much as those earlier guys did."

-Arlin was born and raised in Pensacola, Florida and never formally studied music.
-He literally took 4 piano lessons which he hated and then gave it up.
-By the age of six, he could pick out pretty much anything he heard by ear and play it back on his Mom's upright piano.
+Arlin was born and raised in Pensacola, Florida, and never formally studied music except for 3 piano lessons, which he hated, and which marked the end of anyone ever again instructing him on the subject.
+The lack of "training" didn't seem to matter as, by the age of six, he could pick out much of what he heard on radio or tv by ear and play it back on his Mom's upright piano.

 In 2003 Arlin was signed by CEO Robb McDaniels to San Francisco label INgrooves, at that time home to a diverse roster of acts including Tina Turner, The Crystal Method, Jimmy Buffet, Jody Whatley, Paul Oakenfold and Dolly Parton.